← Back to elysiumhealth newsletters

 Hormone therapy can improve heart health after menopause

 The evidence supporting hormone therapy for postmenopausal women continues to stack up.
 A new study led by researchers at Penn State examined data from hormone therapy clinical trials that were part of the Women’s Health Initiative (WHI).
 They discovered that long-term, oral estrogen-based hormone therapy improved biomarkers of cardiovascular health—reducing LDL (“bad”) cholesterol and insulin resistance—while increasing HDL (“good”) cholesterol.
 Hormone therapy also lowered levels of lipoprotein(a), a genetic risk factor for heart attack and stroke.
+“As a cardiologist, this finding is the most interesting aspect of this research,” said Matthew Nudy, M.D., assistant professor of medicine at the Penn State College of Medicine.
+“Currently, there are no medications approved by the Food and Drug Administration (FDA) to lower lipoprotein(a).”
+(Penn State News)

 Women are twice as likely to get Alzheimer’s—and new research may help